 If you haven’t already figured it out, shrimp and other seafood are one of my favorite types of food (of course, it comes in for a close tie with Mexican food) to eat and cook with.
 I had some shrimp leftover from a previous recipe that I made so on Sunday, I decided to thaw them out and use them for an excellent recipe.
 “What type of excellent recipe would I make?”
 I asked myself.
 I checked my pantry and my refrigerator and determined that I had some cream, spicy diced tomatoes and pasta so browsed some recipes on Pinterest to get some inspiration.
 What I decided to make was a Shrimp Pasta with Spicy Tomato Cream Sauce.
 And boy oh boy was it scrumptious!
 Please enjoy the recipe.

-- ½lb of large shrimp, peeled and deveined
+- 1/2lb of large shrimp, peeled and deveined

-- 3 tbsp of olive oil
+- 2 tbsp of extra virgin olive oil

 - 2 cloves of garlic, minced

 - 1 15oz can of spicy red pepper diced tomatoes

 - 1/2 tsp of oregano (can use dried or fresh)

 - Shredded or grated parmesan cheese for garnish